From CrossFit to HYROX: A Belltown Athlete's Story

 The starting point: CrossFit-strong, run-light

-Aman's intake screen at the start of his 12-week block looked like this.
+Aman's intake screen at the start of his 12-week block told a clear story: strong in the gym, untested on the road.

 The plan was simple in shape.
 Build the run base in phase 1.
 Layer HYROX-specific work in phase 2.
 Race-pace simulate in phase 3.
-The strength training would maintain rather than progress, because adding strength volume on top of run volume tanks recovery for athletes already at a high training age.
+Strength would maintain rather than progress, because stacking strength volume on top of new run volume tanks recovery for an athlete already at a high training age.

 Phase 1 (weeks 1-4): aerobic base building

 The first 4 weeks were almost entirely about running.
-Aman cut his CrossFit volume from 5 days a week to 3, and added 3 dedicated run sessions.
+Aman cut his CrossFit volume from 5 days a week to 3 and added 3 dedicated run sessions.
+Some of those easy runs he did along the waterfront down the hill from the gym, which beats a treadmill for the long ones.

 Weekly structure